-Attacks and security analysis on Tor: §3 discussed many attacks on Tor.
+Attacks and Security Analysis on Tor: §III discussed many attacks on Tor.
 SGX-Tor prevents modification of Tor binaries and limits attackers' ability; attackers can still launch attacks within the network outside Tor nodes.
-For example, attackers can still mount traffic analysis attacks or website finger-printing attacks.
-While Tor does not try to protect against traffic confirmation attacks [35], it aims to protect against general traffic analysis attacks.
-In particular, large-scale traffic correlation [29] and website finger-printing [45] attacks are believed to be very difficult in practice [22, 45] because those attacks require achieving an arbitrarily low false positive rate as the number of users becomes larger.
-Security analysis of Tor on a realistic workload is an ongoing research [34] area.
+For example, attackers can modify data between the exit and the destination server (man-in-the-middle) when end-to-end encryption is not used or mount traffic analysis attacks or website finger-printing attacks.
+In particular, Cell counting [60], [73], tagging [34], [70], timing [76], and watermarking attacks [45] have been used for traffic confirmation.
+While Tor does not try to protect against traffic confirmation attacks [42], it aims to protect against general traffic analysis attacks.
+In particular, large-scale traffic correlation [36] and website finger-printing [53] attacks are believed to be very difficult in practice [26], [53] because those attacks require achieving an arbitrarily low false positive rate as the number of users becomes larger.
+Security analysis of Tor on a realistic workload is an ongoing research [41] area.
 In this work, we show how we can thwart known attacks against the Tor ecosystem by using a commodity trusted execution environment, Intel SGX.